AS Roma Fan Token (ASR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AS Roma Fan Token Historical Price

-According to the latest data gathered on AS Roma Fan Token live price page, the current price of AS Roma Fan Token is 1.13USD.
-The circulating supply of AS Roma Fan Token(ASR) is 6.99M ASR , giving it a market capitalization of $7.91M.
+According to the latest data gathered on AS Roma Fan Token live price page, the current price of AS Roma Fan Token is 1.79USD.
+The circulating supply of AS Roma Fan Token(ASR) is 7.39M ASR , giving it a market capitalization of $13.24M.

 The AS Roma Fan Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ASR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.